hartwigmedical/hmftools/README_TARGETED.md

 2b.
 Set Amber gender in for each applicable sample in sample ID file in step 3

 3. Run the Cobalt normalisation file builder command described below.
 This performs the following steps
-- for each 1K region covering any target region, extract each sample's tumor read count and teh GC profile mappability and GC ratio bucket
+- for each 1K region covering any target region, extract each sample's tumor read count and the GC profile mappability and GC ratio bucket
 - calculate median and median read counts for each sample, and overall sample mean and median counts
 - normalise each sample's tumor read counts per region
 - calculate a median read count from all samples per GC ratio bucket